Leadership and Volunteering

 You can access the Virtual Training Programmes with your membership login and password through the links below:

 We are commited to training young leaders to support our School Games programme, with the most committed having an opportunity to lead on the Nationally recognised LeicesterShire & Rutland School Games Level 3 county competitions.

 We look to utilise young leaders for our many city competitions from all of our secondary schools and further education colleges.
-Extra support is available to young people who may need specific support to progress on the leadership pathway through the Inspire to Lead project which runs out of Ellesmere College.
+Extra support is available to young people who may need specific support to progress on the leadership pathway through the Inspire to Lead project.

 We work closely with our collegues from sports National Governing Bodies to give our leaders relevant training to support sport specific competitions, in many cases offering nationally recognised qualifications to allow our leaders to use their skills in their own schools and community sports clubs.

 The best of the young leaders utilised in the School Games programme are offered the opportunity to apply to join the Leicestershire and Rutland Sport Elite Leadership Academy.

 The Leadership Pathway